teamclouday/AccelerateRT/README.md

 ### Benchmark

-Benchmark results and process are stored in `benchmark.jl` notebook.
+Visualized effects can be found in `benchmark_notebook.jl` notebook.
 To execute it:
 ```
 >> julia
 julia> import Pluto
 julia> Pluto.run()
 ```
-And open `benchmark.jl` in browser.
+And open `benchmark_notebook.jl` in browser.

 To see the code only (do not execute all cells):
 ```